 Map of Treviso

-This map of Treviso and the surrounding area includes most places mentioned above, as well as some potential places to stay at.
+This map of Treviso and the surrounding area includes most places mentioned above, as well as some places to stay at.

 Practicalities

-How to get to Treviso
+How to Get to Treviso

 Treviso sits on the train line connecting Venice (about 40mins/4€) to Udine (about 1,5hours/12€).
 There are frequent connections to both cities.
 Other cities in the Veneto region, like Padua, Vicenza or Verona can be reached with a quick change of trains in Venice.